 If admission IHA is denied, patient billing is prohibited.

-Admission: The time of birth at a hospital or other act that allows the recipient to officially enter a hospital to receive inpatient hospital services under the supervision of a physician who is a member of the medical staff.
+Admission: The time of birth at a hospital or other act that allows the member to officially enter a hospital to receive inpatient hospital services under the supervision of a physician who is a member of the medical staff.

 Authorization Number: The number the medical review agent issues that establishes that all or part of the inpatient hospital services are medically necessary.

-Concurrent Review: A medical record review completed to determine medical necessity of inpatient hospital services while the recipient is in the hospital.
+Concurrent Review: A medical record review completed to determine medical necessity of inpatient hospital services while the member is in the hospital.
 The review consists of admission review, continued stay review, and, when appropriate, procedure review.